Sessions

 typescript

-Once attached, trigger actions on the session:
+Once attached, execute requests on the session using execute():

 typescript